intermine/community-call-archives/README.md

 ## Upcoming calls

-Community calls are usually held on the first thursday of every month, at 1:00 UK time.
+Community calls are usually held quarterly, at 17:00 UK time.
 [Check when this is in your timezone](https://arewemeetingyet.com/London/2019-10-03/17:00).
 All community calls are announced on [twitter](https://twitter.com/intermineorg) and [mailing list](https://lists.intermine.org/pipermail/dev/), and the upcoming dates are always shown on the [InterMine calendar](https://intermineorg.wordpress.com/events/).

 ## Archiving process
 Call agendas are generated on HackMD, using the [InterMine call template](https://hackmd.io/Ba3xhPBuSOGgWBfj_pTKSg?edit).
 After the call, we export the markdown notes to this repository and make the original agenda read-only.